canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 - meet the needs of your users by building with proven solutions
 - make users' experience of government more consistent, which generates trust
 - save time and money by reusing things that are already available

-**Design, build and test end-to-end digital services (formerly guideline 6.5):**
-{: .dpgn-data-ignore}

-There are many potential benefits from the greater use of digital services, including greater convenience for users, quicker and more responsive service delivery, increased security and reliability and reduced costs.
-To maximize these potential benefits and avoid user reliance on less convenient ways of interacting with government, services should be designed to be digital from end-to-end.

 **Cloud first (formerly guideline 6.6):**
 {: .dpgn-data-ignore}